 Sales Development Reps (SDRs)

-Discovery Call Analysis: Review which questions uncover the most pain and lead to booked demos.
+Discovery call analysis: See which questions uncover the most pain and lead to booked demos.

 Account Executives (AEs)

-Demo Effectiveness: Analyze which features resonate most with different buyer personas.
+Demo effectiveness: See which features land hardest with which buyer personas.

-Deal Risk Assessment: Identify hesitation language, budget concerns, or stakeholder misalignment early.
+Deal risk assessment: Spot hesitation language, budget concerns, or stakeholder misalignment early.

 Customer Success Managers (CSMs)

-Onboarding Quality: Review onboarding calls to ensure customers understand key features.
+Onboarding quality: Review onboarding calls to make sure customers actually understand key features.

-Churn Prevention: Identify early warning signs in customer language and concerns.
+Churn prevention: Spot early warning signs in customer language and concerns.

 Contact Center Managers

-Quality Assurance: Ensure agents follow scripts, maintain compliance, and deliver quality service.
+Quality assurance: Make sure agents follow scripts, stay compliant, and deliver quality service.

-Script Optimization: Identify which language and approaches resolve issues fastest.
+Script optimization: Find which language and approaches resolve issues fastest.

-Compliance Verification: Document that required disclosures and compliance language was delivered.
+Compliance verification: Document that required disclosures and compliance language were delivered.

 Sales Managers and Revenue Leaders

-Team Performance Metrics: Track talk ratios, question quality, and objection handling effectiveness.
+Team performance metrics: Track talk ratios, question quality, objection handling.

 Legal and Compliance Considerations